 10. Purchase Tickets in Advance

 The best seats and prices are often available in advance.
-Trainline (formerly Captain Train) is an excellent online booking tool and provides information on seat sales via email.
-Also, many train companies such as SNCF advertise upcoming sales.
+Trainline is a good online booking tool and provides information on seat sales via email.
+Many train operators advertise upcoming sales, so subscribe to the email list.
+If you are travelling by train in Switzerland, you can book your tickets in advance using SBB Mobile.

 Do you have tips for family train travel in Europe that you would be willing to share?
 I would love to hear about your experiences.